Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution

 \subsection{Model Variants}

 The fiducial model we present here has the same network architecture as proposed by \cite{branca}.
 While this particular choice of architecture has been shown to be reasonably accurate, we look to conduct a parameter study to explore alternatives.
 To this end, we introduce three additional models besides the fiducial model, which we refer to as \texttt{Wide}, \texttt{Deep}, and \texttt{WideDeep}.
 These models are variations on the fiducial model, changing the number of layers, nodes per layer, and multi-output strategy.
-The \texttt{Wide} model is both shallower and wider than the fiducial model, the \texttt{Deep} model has a deeper network, while \texttt{WideDeep} is both deeper and wider than the fiducial model.
+The \texttt{Wide} model is both shallower including fewer layers) and wider (having more nodes per layer) than the fiducial model, the \texttt{Deep} model has a deeper network (including more layers), while \texttt{WideDeep} is both deeper and wider than the fiducial model.
 The details of these models are shown in Table \ref{tab:models}.
+The \texttt{Wide} model has fewer parameters than the fiducial model, to find a more lightweight model capable of emulating the chemical network, as well as determining the influence of the \texttt{branchSplit} output strategy.
+The \texttt{Deep} model is focused on depth, to probe whether deep learning techniques may be a requirement for future studies.
+Finally, the \texttt{WideDeep} model is meant to see if a large quantity of parameters can provide an alternative in the accuracy/speedup trade-off.
 For these models, the shape of the network is identical between branch and trunk networks, with one exception.
-The final layer of the branch net for models using the \texttt{branchSplit} output strategy has 11 times as many nodes as the last layer of the trunk net, since our network features 11 unique outputs (the densities for the nine species, the energy, and the overall density).
+The final layer of the branch net for models using the \texttt{branchSplit} output strategy has 11 times as many nodes as the last layer of the trunk net, since our network features 11 unique outputs (the densities for the nine species, the energy, and the total density).
 The final layer of the trunk net of the \texttt{Wide} model has 128 nodes, meaning that the branch net has $11\cdot128=1408$ nodes.
+The output layers of the branch and trunk networks are combined using the dot product to generate 11 output variables.
 For all the models, the branch network also features an input layer with 11 nodes, while the trunk network features an input layer with 1 node.
 This input layer is not shown in Table \ref{tab:models}.